-- a. calculate from financial and other data the amounts to be included in an entity's financial statements according to FRS 102 Section 2 Concepts and Pervasive Principles; - b. prepare and present the financial statements, including specified disclosures, or extracts of an entity in accordance with its accounting policies, FRS 102, and/or FRS 105 and Companies Act 2006; - c. explain the application of FRS 102, and/ or FRS 105, and/or make comparisons, to specified single entity scenarios; - d. describe the principal differences between UK GAAP (FRS 102 and Companies Act

-- 2006) and IFRS Standards and prepare simple extracts from single entity financial statements in accordance with IFRS Standards: and - e. define and calculate from information provided the distributable profits of an entity.
+- a. calculate from financial and other data the amounts to be included in an entity's financial statements according to FRS 102 Section 2 Concepts and Pervasive Principles; - b. prepare and present the financial statements, including specified disclosures, or extracts of an entity in accordance with its accounting policies, FRS 102, and/or FRS 105 and Companies Act 2006; - c. explain the application of FRS 102, and/ or FRS 105, and/or make comparisons, to specified single entity scenarios; - d. analyse and interpret financial and nonfinancial information to identify significant features, inconsistencies, limitations and draw conclusions; - e. describe the principal differences between UK GAAP (FRS 102 and Companies Act 2006) and IFRS® Accounting Standards and prepare simple extracts from single entity financial statements in accordance with IFRS® Accounting Standards; and - f. define and calculate from information provided the distributable profits of an entity.